 Appendix D: Union density and intergenerational mobility for children whose parents were at the 25th percentile of the national income distribution

 Chetty et al. (2014) emphasize a different concept of intergenerational mobility focusing on individual’s rankings in the national income distribution.
-The preferred measure in their paper, which they call “absolute upward mobility (AM),” is the expected rank of the 2011–2012 income of a child whose parents’ 1996–2000 incomes are at the 25th percentile of their national income distribution.
-They find that there is a substantial variation in the AM across the US.
+The preferred measure in their paper, which they call “absolute upward mobility (AM),” is the expected rank of the 2011–12 income of a child whose parents’ 1996–2000 incomes are at the 25th percentile of their national income distribution.
+They find that there is a substantial variation in the AM across the United States.

-As a robustness check, we also utilize the AM as an additional measure for intergenerational mobility.
-Appendix Table E displays the results from the regressions of AM on union density and other characteristics of CZs.
+As a robustness check, the AM is also utilized as an additional measure for intergenerational mobility.
+Appendix E displays the results from the regressions of AM on union density and other characteristics of CZs.
 Column 1 shows a strong correlation between AM and union density by CZs.
-The coefficient implies that a ten percentage-point increase in 1986 union density is associated with a 1.3 percentile increase in the expected income ranking of adult offspring who were born in a household at the 25th percentile income distribution, regardless of the union status of parents.
+The coefficient implies that a 10 percentage-point increase in 1986 union density is associated with a 1.3 percentile increase in the expected income ranking of adult offspring who were born in a household at the 25th percentile income distribution, regardless of the union status of parents.
 Thus, the coefficient may also be picking up some of the spillover effect of unionization within the region.
 Although most union workers will be ranked higher than the 25th percentile, unions generally support raising minimum wages and other policies that increase mobility.
 Thus, children from disadvantageous family backgrounds may be able to move up the income ladder more in terms of ranking if they grew up in areas with higher union density than in areas with lower union density.

-To assess the relative strength of this correlation between the AM and the union density, we compare it to the correlation between AM and the five factors that Chetty et al. found to have the strongest relationship with AM:
+To assess the relative strength of this correlation between the AM and the union density, it is compared to the correlation between AM and the five factors that Chetty et al. found to have the strongest relationship with AM:

 the percent of children with single mothers as parents,

 the income-adjusted dropout rate,

 the level of social capital,

 the percent of workers with commutes under 15 minutes (a measure of segregation), and

 inequality as measured by the Gini coefficient.

-We normalize all covariates and the AM for better comparison.
+All covariates and the AM are normalized for better comparison.
 Columns 2 through 7 show that the correlation between mobility and union density is about the same magnitude as the correlation between mobility and dropout rates, social capital, or segregation.
 Columns 8 and 9 report the coefficients from the multilevel regression of the AM on union density and the other covariates.
 In column 8, even after controlling for all five factors, the union density still shows a significantly positive association with the AM.
-In column 9, we control for several other covariates—race, industry, median housing value, the number of children per family, tax progressivity, the existence of a state EITC, and the number of children below the poverty line—in additional to the five factors, and union density still remains significant.
+Column 9 is controlled for several other covariates—race, industry, median housing value, the number of children per family, tax progressivity, the existence of a state EITC, and the number of children below the poverty line—in additional to the five factors, and union density still remains significant.

 Appendix E: The correlation between “absolute upward mobility (AM)” and union density within CZs